 Exploring the ‘Gut-Liver Axis’ requires the integration of different disciplines, such as mucosal immunology gastroenterology, microbiology, epithelial biology, imaging and modelling.
 This diversity is challenging but also offers outstanding opportunities for doctoral students to develop a highly interdisciplinary and integrative mindset and to get into touch with a vast array of techniques.

-The CRC associated Graduate school ‚Gut-Liver Axis‘ offers an interdisciplinary qualification programme that supports all doctoral candidates working on any CRC research project.
+The CRC associated Graduate school ‘Gut-Liver Axis‘ offers an interdisciplinary qualification programme that supports all doctoral candidates working on any CRC research project.
 The programme includes regular seminars with ‘meet the speaker sessions’ to foster discussion of research data as well as career opportunities for young scientists.
-A PhD club organized by the doctoral candidates to strengthen interdisciplinary discussion and social networking.
-Yearly retreats, laboratory and clinical rotations and soft skill courses form the basis for comprehensive and broad-based training for our doctoral students.
+A PhD club organised by the doctoral candidates to strengthen interdisciplinary discussion and social networking.
+Yearly retreats, soft skill courses, laboratory and – as a unique feature – clinical rotations form the basis for comprehensive and broad-based training for our doctoral students (view educational programme).

 Mentoring and project supervision is ensured by a supervision team that supports the doctoral candidate throughout the thesis.